 “Let them thank the Lord for his steadfast love, for his wondrous works to the children of man!
 For he satisfies the longing soul, and the hungry soul he fills with good things.”
 (Psalm 107:8-9)

 God is in control and He is good.
 Any sense of control we experience is an illusion; control has always belonged to God, who works in all things with perfect knowledge and love.

 “No wisdom, no understanding, no counsel can avail against the Lord.
 The horse is made ready for the day of battle, but the victory belongs to the Lord.”
 (Proverbs 21:30-31)

 “He drew me up from the pit of destruction, out of the miry bog, and set my feet upon a rock, making my steps secure.
 He put a new song in my mouth, a song of praise to our God.
 Many will see and fear, and put their trust in the Lord.”
 (Psalm 40:2-3)

 - Ask Christ to heal you (Romans 10:13).
 There is hope for healing in Christ.
-If you do not yet have a personal relationship with Jesus Christ, learn more at regenerationrecovery.org/freedom.
+There is hope in Christ.
+God can heal your depression.
+If you do not yet have a personal relationship with Jesus Christ, check out How Freedom Can Begin Today.

 - If you answered yes to two or more of the questions in the Eating Disorder Assessment in this document, consider visiting a medical doctor.
 Be honest about your struggle with food.